-Course sum nmary VOE Code: BDKn nIR.DC.
-01 ECTS credits: 5 Level: B achelor's degree (full-time) Course Title Diplomatic Communication Туре Elective Learning competences Effective communication: Students should be able to communicate effectively and persuasively in a diplomatic setting, using appropriate (business) English, tone, and style to convey their message.
-Interpersonal skills: Students should be able to demonstrate effective interpersonal skills, such as active listening, empathy, and building rapport with others, in order to establish and maintain positive relationships with stakeholders.
-Intercultural competence: Students should be able to demonstrate an understanding of different cultural norms and expectations related to diplomatic communication, and show respect for diversity and inclusion.
-Critical thinking: Students should be able to analyze and evaluate different diplomatic strategies and approaches, and identify strengths and weaknesses in these strategies.
-5. Diplomatic writing: Students should be able to write effectively for diplomatic purposes, using appropriate language, tone, and style to convey their message, and understanding the importance of clarity, brevity, and accuracy in diplomatic writing.
-Learning outcomes This course should aim to develop a range of learning competences to enable students to communicate effectively in diplomatic contexts.
+Course sun nmary VOE Code: BDKr nIR.DC.2324 ECTS credits: 5 Level: Bachelor's degr ee (full-time) Course Title Diplomatic Comm unication Туре Elective Learning competences Effective communication: Students should be able to communicate effectively and persuasively in a diplomatic setting, using appropriate (business) English, tone, and style to convey their message.
+Interpersonal skills: Students should be able to demonstrate effective interpersonal skills such as active listening, empathy, and building rapport with others, in order to establish and maintain positive relationships with stakeholders. lish, tone, and style interpersonal skills, Intercultural competence: Students should be able to demonstrate an understanding of different cultural norms and expectations related to diplomatic communication, and show respect for diversity and inclusion. - o analyze and evaluate diff engths and weaknesses in using ap propriate language, to ne, and style e to write effectively for di e to convey their message, uracy in diplomatic writing. and understanding Learning outcomes This course should aim to develop a range of learning competences to enable students to communicate effectively in diplomatic contexts.
 Firstly, students should develop strong language skills, including advanced vocabulary, grammar, and pronunciation.
 Secondly, they should develop intercultural competence, which involves understanding cultural differences and adapting their communication style to different audiences.
 Thirdly, students should learn how to write clear and concise diplomatic correspondence, such as diplomatic notes and memoranda.
 Fourthly, students should develop strong interpersonal skills, including active listening, negotiating, and building relationships with colleagues and counterparts.
 Finally, students should develop critical thinking skills, enabling them to analyze and evaluate complex diplomatic issues and present persuasive arguments in support of their positions.
 By developing these competences, students will be equipped to communicate effectively in the complex and nuanced world of diplomacy.
 Course content This module will equip students with language tools that help you become a global citizen.
 They will acquire practical knowledge of professional English that can be used in a political and economic setting.
 This entails proper negotiating and report writing skills in English.
 During the lectures, students will learn to correctly interact in professional (business) settings and they will improve their pronunciation in English.
 Oral and negotiation skills will be explained and subsequently practiced, in order to get students ready for the final 'conference'.
-Moreover, students will be able to apply business etiquette practices, such as communicating with clients, politicians and Planned learning activities and teaching methods professionals.
-Interactive classes.
-Recommended or required reading and other learning resources / tools All class materials will be provided online.
+Moreover, students will be able to apply business etiquette practices, such as communicating with clients, politicians and professionals.
+Planned learning activities and teaching methods Interactive classes Recommended or required reading and other learning resources / tools All class materials will be provided online).
 Prerequisites and co-requisites n.a.
-Level Bachelor Grading scale 1-10 Turne of account of a Create Cuitouis Assessment methods and criteria Type of assessment Written assignment Grade weighting Criteria Higher or equal to 5.5 Oral presentation 1 Higher or equal to 5.5 Language of Instruction English 1
+Level Bachelor Grading scale 1-10 Assessment Type of assessmer nt Grade weighting Criteria methods and criteria Written assignmer 1 Higher or equal to 5.5 Oral presentation 1 Higher or equal to 5.5

+Language of English

+Instruction

-Name of lecturer For information about the lecturers you can contact: d.warringa@windesheim.nl and cm.rueb-baars@windesheim.nl .
+Name of lecturer For information about the lecturers you can contact: d.warringa@windesheim.nl and cm.ruebbaars@windesheim.nl .

 Mode of delivery Face to face